saifali-patel/saifali-patel/README.md

 ### 👋🏽 Hi, my name is Saifali

-🎓 Soon to be grad with a Bachelor's of Engineering in Computer Science with a passion for solving problems through Data driven approaches.
+🎓 Graduate with a Bachelor's of Engineering in Computer Science with a passion for solving problems through Data driven approaches.

 Feel free to check out my projects here !